-Other information
+Other Information

-Use of drones
+Use of Drones

-Commercial or private use of drones to film the ship during its arrival or departure from the bay of islands is strictly prohibited with no exceptions.
+Commercial or private use of drones to film the ship during its arrival or departure from the Bay of Islands is strictly prohibited.
 Filming is allowed once the ship is safely at anchor and clearance has been granted by the Pilot.

-Customs and Immigrations and Agents
+Customs and Immigration and Agents

 Shore officials will arrive by their own vessels once the ship is anchored.
-Tenders may be launched, but must stay by the vessel until the officials give clearance to proceed to shore.
+Tenders may be launched but must stay by the vessel until the officials give clearance to proceed to shore.
 Every effort is made not to delay tendering operations.
-Should the officials be delayed, the master should request the pilot call the agent, who will most likely be able to liaise with the officials to allow the first tender to proceed to shore.
+Should officials be delayed, the master should request the Pilot call the agent, who will most likely be able to liaise with officials to allow the first tender to proceed to shore.

-Local radio
+Local Radio

 There is a local harbour radio called Russell Radio that operates on VHF CH 63 with limited hours.
-This is primarily a recreational craft advice radio station, and there is no requirement for the cruise vessel to call in.
-The Pilot and/or Harbourmaster often use this radio to provide local warnings regarding visiting vessels, in particular when manoeuvring.
+This is primarily a recreational craft advice radio station and there is no requirement for the cruise vessel to call in.
+The Pilot and/ or the Harbourmaster often use this radio to provide local warnings regarding visiting vessels, particularly when manoeuvring.

-If the vessel wishes to speak to the Harbourmaster or Pilot, please use the telephone numbers provided by the pilot, or call the agent.
+If the vessel wishes to speak to the Harbourmaster or Pilot, please use the telephone numbers provided by the Pilot, or call the agent.